What’s So Sexy About Belly Buttons?

 While the West was relatively resistant to midriff-baring clothing until the 1980s, it has long been a fashion with Indian women [witness the low-rise sari exposing the navel].
 The Japanese [too] have long had a special [and favorable] regard for the navel.

 There’s certainly no question that the navel has become increasingly prominent in showcasing our most alluring celebrities.
-As reported in Wikipedia, as of January 2015, the most popular bellybuttons on BellyInc (a YouTube site where umbilicus enthusiasts share links) are those belonging to Emily Ratajkowski, Paris Hilton, and Vanessa Hudgens.
-And if you know anything about Madonna, you probably know that she seems almost obsessed with displaying her navel—which can be identified as her performance trademark.
-Her own unashamed erotic attraction to it is best revealed in a 1985 interview in Spin, in which she confessed: “My favorite button is my bellybutton.
-I have the most perfect bellybutton...When I stick my finger in [it], I feel a nerve in the center of my body shoot up my spine.”
+As reported in Wikipedia, the most popular bellybuttons on BellyInc are those belonging to Emily Ratajkowski, Paris Hilton, and Vanessa Hudgens.
+If you know anything about Madonna, you probably know that she seems almost obsessed with displaying her navel, which can be identified as her performance trademark.
+Her own unashamed erotic attraction to it is best revealed in a 1985 interview in Spin, in which she confessed: “My favorite button is my belly button.
+I have the most perfect belly button...When I stick my finger in [it], I feel a nerve in the center of my body shoot up my spine.”

-Perhaps the most notable breakthrough in America regarding woman’s navel to be featured in entertainment came with Cher, in the 70s “The Sonny & Cher Comedy Hour.”
-Which may be why People magazine dubbed her “Pioneer of the Belly Beautiful.”
-By the late 80s, even ultra-conservative Disney movies began exposing more flesh.
-And in 1989, Ariel in The Little Mermaid (wearing only fins and seashells) dared to flash her navel.
+Perhaps the most notable breakthrough in America regarding woman’s navel to be featured in entertainment came with Cher, in the '70s “The Sonny & Cher Comedy Hour.”
+This may be why People magazine dubbed her the “Pioneer of the Belly Beautiful.”
+By the late '80s, even ultra-conservative Disney movies began exposing more flesh.
+In 1989, Ariel in The Little Mermaid dared to flash her navel.

-Following Cher’s lead, many performers—both in music videos and live performances—have gladly bared their bellybuttons, the best known of whom probably include Shania Twain, Jennifer Lopez, Christina Aguilera (purported to have the “most recognizable belly button in history”), Rihanna, and Britney Spears.
+Following Cher’s lead, many performers have gladly bared their bellybuttons, the best known of whom probably include Shania Twain, Jennifer Lopez, Christina Aguilera, Rihanna, and Britney Spears.

 The British actress Keira Knightley has stated that her navel piercing is what won her a role in Love Actually because Richard Curtis, the director, was obsessed with her belly button.
 Moreover, when her character in that film got married, her wedding dress was specifically designed to expose her bellybutton.

-In contemporary literature, the distinguished Chilean-American novelist Isabel Allende, in a chapter on eggs, wrote: “I like a raw egg served on my lover’s navel, with chopped onions, salt, pepper, lemon and a drop of Tobasco.”
-And as weird as this “fictional dish” might seem, many a writer has noted the erotic, gastronomic—and mutual—delight of a lover’s placing various sweets on the navel (whipped cream, chocolate, syrup, strawberries, etc.), and proceeding to lick and suck them off.
+In contemporary literature, the distinguished Chilean-American novelist Isabel Allende, in a chapter on eggs, wrote: “I like a raw egg served on my lover’s navel, with chopped onions, salt, pepper, lemon and a drop of Tabasco.”
+And as weird as this “fictional dish” might seem, many a writer has noted the erotic, gastronomic delight of a lover’s placing various sweets on the navel and proceeding to lick and suck them off.

-Gregorio Luke, a former director of the Museum of Latin American Art who gave lectures on this body part, has stated: “The bellybutton has been a sign of beauty in goddesses as different as Astarte, Venus or Aphrodite.
+Gregorio Luke, a former director of the Museum of Latin American Art who gave lectures on this body part, has stated: “The belly button has been a sign of beauty in goddesses as different as Astarte, Venus, or Aphrodite.
 We ask which is more beautiful, the perfectly round belly button of Jane Fonda or Raquel Welch’s grain of coffee navel?
-Every star from Madonna to Shakira proudly displays their bellybutton.”
+Every star from Madonna to Shakira proudly displays the belly button.”

 And film scholar Kathi Mahesh, observing that Telugu cinema has long shown a “fondness for the navel,” remarks: “Cinematically, while cleavage is just a peek at the bosom, the navel encompasses the woman’s entire sensuality."

 Fashion trends have been spotlighting the navel as well.
-Most notable today are cropped tops—often worn with low-rise clothing—that leave both the midriff and bellybutton exposed.
+Most notable today are cropped tops that leave both the midriff and belly button exposed.
 Navels have also been freely “liberated” through plunging neckline dresses or tops descending below the natural waistline.

 Additionally, navel piercings and tattoos have become increasingly common, not just among young women but also those in middle-age.
-And such embellishments clearly draw one’s eyes to the belly button, enhancing its seductive appeal.
-Plus, although the bikini was once more or less limited to swimwear, bikini-like tops have become increasingly prevalent—in sportswear, where they’re unabashedly donned by cheerleaders; female tennis players (e.g., Serena Williams and Anna Kournikova); and gymnasts.
+Such embellishments clearly draw one’s eyes to the belly button, enhancing its seductive appeal.
+Plus, although the bikini was once more or less limited to swimwear, bikini-like tops have become increasingly prevalent—in sportswear, where they’re unabashedly donned by cheerleaders; female tennis players; and gymnasts.
 Not to mention everyday women working out.